Ghoshank-codes/Car_Price_Predictor/README.md

 # 🚗 Car Price Predictor

 Welcome to the **Car Price Predictor Web App**!
-This interactive Streamlit app estimates the resale value of a car based on key features like brand, fuel type, engine size, and more.
+This interactive Streamlit app estimates the market value of a car based on key features like brand, fuel type, engine size, and more.

 > **Note:** This is a personal learning project and is not suitable for real-world commercial use.